sdgilley/content-maintenance/README.md

 - File naming patterns and output directories
 - Default settings for various scripts

-To add or modify repositories, edit the `config.yml` file instead of hardcoding values in individual scripts.
+To add or modify repositories, edit the `config.yml` file.

 **Note:** The docs repository is currently hardcoded as `MicrosoftDocs/azure-ai-docs` in the scripts.

 ## Installation

 Scripts in this repository can be run locally or in a GitHub Codespace.

+First create a GitHub personal access token and store it as a code secret.
+See [Create/update a GitHub access token](docs/create-update-auth.md).

 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/sdgilley/content-maintenance?quickstart=1)